 Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I used my Proofer set at 81 degrees and it took about 4 hours.
+You can use it immediately in the final dough or let it sit in your refrigerator overnight.

-The dough will take 1.5 to 2 hours to rise, depending on your room temperature and will only rise about 1/3 it's size at most.
+The dough will take 1.5 to 2 hours depending on your room temperature and will only rise about 1/3 it's size at most.
 Let the dough dictate when it is read to bake not the clock.

 Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.

-After 1 minute lower the temperature to 425 degrees.
-Bake for 25 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.
+After 5 minute lower the temperature to 450 degrees.
+Bake for 35-50 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.

-Take the rolls out of the oven when done and let them cool on a bakers rack before for at least 2 hours before eating.
+Take the bread out of the oven when done and let it cool on a bakers rack before for at least 2 hours before eating.